Are you aspiring to be a IT service desk manager?

 Apart from the general management role, a IT service desk manager is responsible for a critical function which is timely service delivery.

-A service desk processes a large number of requests, and all of them have to be resolved within a defined SLA.
 The onus is on the service desk manager to make sure the SLA requirements are met, for which the manager performs some common service operations activities:

 • Training and Mentoring.